history-unibas/economies-of-space-database/README.md

 # Postgresql-Project-Database
 This repository contains Python scripts to administrate the the project database.
+Information on the development of the database and the available data can be found in the [documentation](https://github.com/history-unibas/economies-of-space-database/blob/main/documentation.md)  (in German).

 ## Requirements
 - Python 3.10 or newer (only on Python 3.10 tested)